Blog

 Topics: News, Managed File Transfer

-IP Access Restrictions in MFTExpress
+IP access restrictions in MFTExpress

 This video shows how to restrict access to MFTExpress by IP address.
 This feature allows users to increase security without getting an administrator involved.